(49 of 50) MODERN LANGUAGE TEACHING (CLT) & TAIWAN: WHAT YOU NEED TO KNOW ABOUT IT

 Final Thoughts I

 Wow!
 I have written 48 posts in a connected coherent thread, examining the nature of language learning, comparing the ‘old’ days of grammar-translation-memorisation with modern CLT, and examining the reaction of those who still might want the old system.
-I then looked at the ‘unreal/fake teacher’ syndrome, and gave examples and ways to recognise this, and thus help you in the future.
+I then looked at the ‘not real teacher’ syndrome, and gave examples and ways to recognise this, and thus help you in the future.

 All of these are complex and emotional issue, and ones which strikes squarely at you, the students, and this country, Taiwan.
 Maybe, before giving the last post of this series, I should summarise all the points I have been trying in Posts 1 – 48.
 There are 12 of them.